chad-syntax/agentsmith/README.md

      - For **local development**: Use a webhook proxy service like [smee.io](https://smee.io/).
        1. Go to [smee.io](https://smee.io/) and create a new channel.
        2. Use the generated Smee channel URL (e.g., `https://smee.io/your-unique-channel`) as the Webhook URL in your GitHub App settings.
+       3. Set `SMEE_WEBHOOK_PROXY_URL` in your `.env.local` to the smee channel url
-       3. Start the local Smee client to forward these webhooks to your local server by running: `npm run smee-proxy:start` (this will typically forward to `http://localhost:3000/api/github/webhook` or as configured in your `smee-proxy` script).
+       4. Start the local Smee client to forward these webhooks to your local server by running: `npm run smee-proxy:start` (this will typically forward to `http://localhost:3000/api/github/webhook` or as configured in your `smee-proxy` script).
    - **Webhook secret**: Generate a secure random string

 ### 2. Set Permissions